snelson82/canvas-data-cli/README.md

 This will start the fetch process and download what is needed to get the most recent data for that table (in this case, the `user_dim`).

-On subsequent executions, this will redownload all the data for that table, ignoring any previous days data.
+On subsequent executions, this will re-download all the data for that table, ignoring any previous days data.

 ### Unpack

 _NOTE_: This only works after properly running a `sync` command

-This command will unpack the gzipped files, concat any partitioned files, and add a header to the output file
+This command will unpack the compressed (`gz`) files, concat any partitioned files, and add a header to the output file

 ```Shell
 canvasDataCli unpack -c path/to/config.js -f user_dim,account_dim
 ```

 This command will unpack the user_dim and account_dim tables to a directory.
-Currently, you explictly have to give the files you want to unpack as this has the potential for creating very large files.
+Currently, you explicitly have to give the files you want to unpack as this has the potential for creating very large files.

 ## Developing